top of page

 Walking Time: 6 hours

 At an elevation of 2,159 metres, Mount Lakraa is the highest peak in Talassemtane National Park and offers hikers a challenging yet deeply rewarding trek to its summit.
-The trail begins at the Plaza España, winding through a serene forest of Moroccan fir trees that gradually give way to increasingly dramatic vistas as the elevation increases.
+The trail winds through a serene forest of Moroccan fir trees that gradually give way to increasingly dramatic views as the elevation increases.

 For example, this full-day guided trek to the summit of Mount Lakraa includes transport from Chefchaouen, lunch and the services of a knowledgeable local guide.
 Plus it has received some glowing reviews: